 Now that we know some of the leading Robotic Process Automation vendors, the next step is to decide which tool to choose.
-Its a hard decision! since all most all the RPA vendors are providing the similar automation solution.
+Its a hard decision! since all most all the vendors are providing about similar rpa tools in terms of as an automation solution.

 First and foremost is the technology in which RPA tool has been built, like Microsift .NET, IBM Mainframe, Java, web etc. The tool has to be platform independent, considering many of the organizations perform their day to day tasks outside the local desktop using Citrix or Virtual machines etc. So the automation solution should be able to support any application and platform.